wxwang0104/Unet-Semantic-Segmentation/README.md

 The model is saved every 500 iterations.
 Make sure to load the latest model when make prediction on test images.

-The training/validation images need to be download under data/train.
+The training/validation images need to be updated under data/train.

+# Prediction

 After training on training image sets, the model can make predictions on the testing data.
-The test images need to be download under data/test
+The test images need to be updated under data/test

-# Prediction
 Run
 ```
 main.py --predict --load_model --initial_checkpoint your_model_name --out_dir prediction_loc